splunk/splunk-connect-for-snmp/docs/troubleshooting/polling-issues.md

 ## Walking a device takes too much time

-See [Configure small walk profile](../configuration/configuring-profiles/#walk-profile) to enable the small walk functionality.
+See [Configure small walk profile](../../configuration/configuring-profiles/#walk-profile) to enable the small walk functionality.

 ## An error of SNMP isWalk=True blocks traffic on the SC4SNMP instance

-If you see many `An error of SNMP isWalk=True` errors in your logs, that means that there is a connection problem with the hosts you're polling from.
+If you see many `An error of SNMP isWalk=True` errors in your logs, that means that there is a connection problem with the hosts you are polling from.
 Walk will retry multiple times, which will eventually cause a worker to be blocked while it retries.
 In that case, you might want to limit the maximum retry time.
 You can do this by setting the variable `worker.walkRetryMaxInterval`, for example: